Average Cost of Homeowners Insurance in New Hampshire (2025)

 Bundling Home Insurance With Auto Insurance in New Hampshire

-In New Hampshire, homeowners can pocket an average of 14% in savings by bundling their home and auto insurance policies.
-The savings on the combined cost of both policies can range from $203 to $340 annually.
-Opting for a multipolicy bundle not only simplifies your insurance management but also offers a more cost-effective approach.
-For a deeper dive into the best and cheapest home and auto bundle options in the Granite State, explore MoneyGeek's Best and Cheapest Home and Auto Bundle Companies in New Hampshire analysis.
+In New Hampshire, homeowners save an average of 14% by bundling their home and auto insurance policies.
+Annual savings range from $203 to $340.
+Bundling simplifies your insurance management and reduces costs.
+Explore MoneyGeek's Best and Cheapest Home and Auto Bundle Companies in New Hampshire analysis for detailed options.

 Home Insurance Discounts in New Hampshire

-New Hampshire residents can capitalize on various homeowners insurance discounts.
+New Hampshire residents can access homeowners insurance discounts.

 • Loyalty discounts for long-term policyholders.